-ORDINARY RESOLUTION III RETENTION OF INDEPENDENT NON-EXECUTIVE DIRECTOR
+ORDINARY RESOLUTION III -RETENTION OF INDEPENDENT NON-EXECUTIVE DIRECTOR

 "THAT subject to the passing of Resolution 4, Mr. Yeo Jon Tian @ Eeyo Jon Thiam, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be retained as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012."
+(Resolution 10)

-ORDINARY RESOLUTION IV RETENTION OF INDEPENDENT NON-EXECUTIVE DIRECTOR
+ORDINARY RESOLUTION IV -RETENTION OF INDEPENDENT NON-EXECUTIVE DIRECTOR

-"THAT Mr. Gan Kim Guan, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be retained as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012."
+"THAT subject to the passing of Resolution 6, Mr. Gan Kim Guan, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be retained as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012."